 It can be difficult to know when your snowboard needs replacing because it all depends on how you use and care for the board.
 If you are an occasional rider, then a cheap snowboard will last longer than if you were an expert who rides every day.

-Another thing to look for is the boards rocker or camber wearing out.
-Camber is the curve of the board that helps it glide across the snow, rocker is a feature which can be either positive or negative depending on what you are looking for.
-Rocker gives your board more pop and increases control while camber makes it easier to turn but lacks in stability when riding straight.
+Another thing to look for is the board’s rocker or camber wearing out.
+Camber is the curve of the board that helps it glide across the snow, rocker is a feature that can be either positive or negative depending on what you are looking for.
+Rocker gives your board more pop and increases control while camber makes it easier to turn but lacks instability when riding straight.

-You can see if the rocker/camber of your board is wearing out by lying the board flat on the the floor.
-A new board will have the base lifted off the floor between the contact points creating a gap between the base and the floor.
-After time and with lots of usage this gap will start to close up.
+You can see if the rocker/camber of your board is wearing out by lying the board flat on the floor.
+A new board will have the base lifted off the floor between the contact points, creating a gap between the base and the floor.
+After a time, and with lots of usage this gap will start to close up.

 Making your board last longer